jakejosephcs/Beam-Calculator/README.md

 ## To Do:

-### Note: Code will be refactored, currently very messy

 - [x] Allow user to specify Beam Length
-- [ ] Allow user to specify Beam Properties (Younge's Modulus, Moment of Inertia about the Z direction)
 - [x] Allow user to specify type of Support (Pin, Roller, Fixed)
 - [x] Allow user to specify location of Support
 - [x] Allow user to specify Point Load Direction, Location and Magnitude
-- [ ] Allow user to specify Moment Direction, Location and Magnitude
+- [x] Allow user to specify Moment Direction, Location and Magnitude
 - [ ] Allow user to specify Distributed Load
   - [x] Convert from a Distributed Load to a Point Load
+- [ ] Refactor messy code

+#### Future Features:

+- [ ] Allow user to specify Beam Properties (Younge's Modulus, Moment of Inertia about the Z direction)
-- [ ] Allow user to specific Hinge and Hinge Location
+- [ ] Allow user to specificy Hinge and Hinge Location

 ## Current Notes: